kfang1220/zillow/README.md

-# Zillow WebPack Task
-A webpack config that generates html,hashedBundle, hashedCss, and image folder.
+#Z illow WebPack Setup

+## What this repo does
+Creates a new directory with the following:
+Generates dynamic HTML file
+Bundles JS/CSS files and injects into HTML
+Handles images and files and creates references

-## Usage
+## Testing
+Fork/Clone
 npm install
-npm run build
-npm run start, when you build
-to run again, delete the dist folder that has dynamically generated files/folders
+delete any dist/image folders in root directory npm run build start a server and the html page should be generated with appropriate files

-### ToDo
+## ToDo
-Add other methods of testing for SVG
-Add dev package to avoid recreating bundles every time
+Find a way to avoid recreating bundle/css/html files in development Test SVG